Skip to main content

 Krisztina Filep, Director Operational Analytics

-Discussions around the data available to departments, specific to graduate students, and how it can be used for a variety of purposes (reporting, accreditation, strategic planning, etc.).
-The session will include training to familiarize you with the university’s dashboards to support data-driven decision-making, as well as guidance for equity-minded sense-making and analysis.
+This session will discuss the data available to departments that is specific to graduate students and how it can be used for a variety of purposes (reporting, accreditation, strategic planning, etc.).
+The session will include training to familiarize you with the university’s dashboards — including live admissions data and Grad Tracker — to support data-driven decision-making.
 After attending, you will have access to detailed dashboards about the university.

 Note that all GPDs are required to complete FERPA and Flagship Analytics trainings.
 Please complete FERPA before the session if possible.
 The session will serve as Flagship Analytics training and an opportunity for a refresh or asking questions if you are already trained.
 You can visit the University Analytics and Institutional Research website for more on trainings or email oir [at] oirp [dot] umass [dot] edu (oir[at]oirp[dot]umass[dot]edu).